SleoNiiX/SleoNiiX/README.md

-# Hey there! 👋 I'm SleoNiiX
+# 👋 Hi, I'm Anthony (SleoNiiX)

-🎓 First-year Computer Science student at IUT of Villeneuve-d’Ascq
+🇫🇷 first-year Computer Science student • Curious explorer
-🕹️ Passionate about code, gaming, Linux, and customizing everything I touch
-💡 Curious and versatile — I learn fast, especially by doing
+Learning by doing, breaking, fixing, and customizing.

+💻 Mostly working with Java

+🎮 Into gaming, anime, sport, and nature

+🧪 Currently experimenting with Hyprland and Linux customization

 ---

 ## 🧠 Languages